1What tackle is provided at the tackle shop?

 We offer only Hobie Kayaks.
 Our ﬂeet of Mirage Drive Outbacks are fully equipped for your day of ﬁshing.
 Hobie factory bait tanks, Lowrance color ﬁsh ﬁnder/GPS units, VHF radios, Turbo Fins and large rudders, game clips and plenty of leaches to hold down your gear, will insure you are ready for a great day of ﬁshing Cedros Island.

 5What size groups are typically at Cedros Tackle Tours?

-We are a more personal type tour with only 6 guests at any one time.
+We are a personalized guide service & tour with only 5 guests at any one time (up to 6 max).
 Each guest will have their own bedroom with AC, Ceiling Fans, full size beds with a “bamboo material mattress” for a feather soft touch.
-With only 6 guests at a time you will have more freedom to explore the “Rustic” terrain of the island and go off the beaten path, while enjoying the creature comforts of home.
+With only 5 guests at a time you will have more freedom to explore the “Rustic” terrain of the island and go off the beaten path, while enjoying the creature comforts of home.

 6How long does it take to get to fishing grounds?

 The fish do move around the island, but typically the best fishing for yellowtail can be found on the lee of the island, near the salt factory and the airport.
 A short 10-15 minute ride all the while you can admire the beautiful island.

 7What is the best time of year on the island for fishing?